MicahParks/MicahParks/README.md

 * This has a contact form, if you'd like to report a security sensitive bug or send a kind message.

 StackOverflow: [link](https://stackoverflow.com/users/14797322/micah-parks)

+I'm available for freelance or full-time work, if the opportunity is right.
+If you're interested in working with me, please fill out my website's contact form.